 The following limitations exist for the Quickbase Power BI connector:

 User fields are returned as user IDs.
-To convert to an easily readable field, you must create a text formula for each user field.
+You must create a text formula for each user field to convert to an easily readable field.

 Rich text and formula-rich text is rendered similarly to HTML markup.
 For details about how to convert text to HTML within the Power BI connector, click here.